eiji03aero/memoria/TASKS.md

 # Tasks
 ## WIP
-- [ ] refine the definition of service and usecase and dao
+- [ ] groundwork for albums feature
-    - create documents
+    - create doc for specs
-        - definition
-        - architecture diagram
-    - refactor based on it
+    - break down the task and work on it

 ## Todo
+- [ ] research lightsail
+    - see if we can cut cost
 - [ ] implement transaction / rollback
     - for all the end points that need it
 - [ ] optimize memoria client docker image